mcds-cmu/11634/s24/syllabus/index.md

 In our team-based academic settings, it is recognized that uniform grading may not always reflect individual contributions.
 Hence, instructors have the discretion to modify a student's grade relative to the team's collective grade.
 This adjustment is grounded in a thorough evaluation of various factors such as the student's effort, active participation in course work, professionalism, ability to work collaboratively, and demonstration of a growth mindset.

 **Grading Methodology**

-*Score Normalization:* Our grading process begins with the normalization of scores using statistical techniques.
-This approach reshapes the distribution of scores into a bell curve format.
-Instructors then anchor the median score with a specific grade.
-The grades for other scores are determined based on their relative position to this median.
+*Score Normalization:* Our grading process begins with the normalization of scores using statistical techniques to calculate the mean and variance.
+Individual grades are determined based on the standard deviations from the mean.
-*Score Distribution Analysis:* Following normalization, instructors analyze the distribution of scores.
-They identify distinct clusters and breaks in the score distribution, utilizing these gaps as benchmarks for grade assignment.

 **Exceptional Performance Recognition**

 We reserve the highest accolade, the 'A+' grade, for students who not only secure top marks but also demonstrate significant research impact.
 This decision is made collectively by course instructors and mentors, ensuring a fair and comprehensive assessment of each student's academic prowess.

 ## Attendance Policy